awesomerank/awesomerank.github.io/lists/uraimo/Awesome-Swift-Playgrounds.md

 * [Pixel Art Maker ★11](https://github.com/BenEmdon/PixelArtMaker) - A playground where you can make pixel art.
 * [SwiftCoin ★11](https://github.com/Thomvis/Swiftcoin) - A simplistic blockchain & cryptocurrency in a playground.
 * [SentimentlySwift ★0](https://github.com/benbahrenburg/SentimentlySwift) - Sentiment analysis in Swift.
+* [Geometry with Swift ★1](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning. 📱
 * [Game Boards ★153 ⏳1Y](https://github.com/joalbright/Gameboard) - Chess, checkers, tic-tac-toe, sudoku and many others in playground. 🌟 ⏳
 * [StarWars Seals ★2 ⏳1Y](https://github.com/jeremyconkin/StarWarsSeals) - Emblems from Star Wars in Swift playgrounds via CoreGraphics and UIViews. ⏳
 * [SwiftFiles ★30 ⏳1Y](https://github.com/sketchytech/SwiftFiles) - Save, Load and Delete files easily from within a Swift playground. ⏳
 * [Earth photos ★2 ⏳1Y](https://github.com/jtbandes/DSCOVR.playground) - A slideshow of Earth photos taken by DSCOVR/EPIC. 🌟 ⏳

 ---
 <p align="center">
 	This list is a copy of <a href="https://github.com/uraimo/Awesome-Swift-Playgrounds">uraimo/Awesome-Swift-Playgrounds</a> with ranks